lkacz/PocketLabApp/OnlineProtocolEditor/README.md

 - 💾 **Open, save, and download** PoLA protocol files using the browser File System Access API when available (with graceful fallbacks).
 - ✅ **Live validation** powered by a direct port of the in-app Kotlin validator, including label/GOTO checks, randomization balancing, numeric validations, and color syntax rules.
 - 📋 **Issue navigation & filtering** so you can jump between errors/warnings or filter by line number / text.
-- ⚡ **Command palette & templates** with quick inserts for common commands (Instruction, Timer, Scale, InputField, etc.).
+- ⚡ **Command palette & templates** with quick inserts for common commands (Instruction, Timer, Scale, InputField, etc.), tag-based filtering, and one-click favorites to surface the right study quickly.
 - 🧠 **Recognized command cheat sheet** showcasing every supported directive and protocol authoring tips.

 ## Usage